Explore a unique and

-Two of the most famous images are the rhino polychromes and the Eland panel, the latter situated on a soaring cliff that overlooks the African wilderness.
-Indeed the inaccessibility of many of the paintings may be linked to their religious significance.
+Rock paintings are nearly everywhere at Tsodilo Hills.
+Representing thousands of years of human inhabitation, they are amongst the region’s finest and most important.
+Two of the most famous images are the rhino polychrome and the Eland panel.
+The latter image is situated on a soaring cliff that overlooks the African wilderness.
+It is thought that the inaccessibility of many of the paintings may be linked to their religious significance.